determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

    the exit code in the experiment logs.
 For example, the experiment logs contain ``srun: error:
    node002: task 0: Exited with exit code 7``.

--  The CLI commands ``det slot enable…`` & ``det slot disable…`` are not supported in the HPC cluster environment.
+-  The ``det slot enable`` and ``det slot disable`` commands are not supported.
 Use of these commands will print an error message.

--  In the HPC cluster environment, the ``det slot list`` command will not display the name of any active Determined tasks.
+-  ``det slot list`` will not display the name of any active Determined tasks.